jkilchenmann/buzzline-04-kilchenmann/README.md

 ## Task 8.
 Generate a Consumer to Count Message Lengths

 This consumer will create a bar chart to show the frequency of message lengths.
-I am focusing on thsi aspect, because it is the most numbers oriented tasks from the available data.
+I am focusing on this aspect, because it is the most numbers oriented tasks from the available data.

 ### Producer Terminal